theabraxas/Battalion/README.md

 - `--disable-user`: Disable the user scan
 - `--disable-domain`: Disable the domain scan

+## Sample Scan

+`./battalion.sh --name TestScan --out /path/to/destination/directory --company "Company Name" --domain "example.com" --nmap --shodan "shodanAPIkey"`
+This would create a new scan called 'TestScan' and put the results of the scan at /path/to/destionation/directory/<files>.
+It would scan `example.com` with the domain-scan features and do a user-scan on "Company Name" the NMAP and Shodan modules are enabled in this sample.

 # Scan Output

 Battalion produces a number of directories which help categorize raw output.
 It also produces